tobz/tobz.github.io/_posts/2022-10-27-self-hosting-hard-way-exposing-services.md

 ## What we've learned/accomplished

-I set out to expose an application running on my home infrastructure without having to necessarily expose it directly to the internet, messing with routers and firewalls.
-I also set out to only allow authorized users to access that application, based on federated authentication/authorization that these users had already onboarded with and that I ultimately controlled.
+We set out to expose an application running on our home infrastructure without having to necessarily expose it directly to the internet, and without messing with routers and firewalls.
+We also set out to only allow authorized users to access said application, based on federated authentication/authorization that these users had already onboarded with and that we ultimately controlled.

-I was able to do all of this without _any_ traffic ever hitting my home infrastructure before the user/request was authenticated and authorized, and without needing to host the authentication/authorization endpoints on the very same home infrastructure, such that Cloudflare and Fly.io bore the full weight of any potential DDoS/intrustion attempts.
-If a bug in Authentik was found and exploited, there's the potential for the authentication/authorization flow to be compromised, leading to getting access to the protected application... but I can focus more of our time and energy on securing the Authentik deployment rather than also having to harden every single application I want to expose.
+We were able to do all of this without _any_ traffic ever hitting our home infrastructure before the user/request was authenticated and authorized, and without needing to host the authentication/authorization endpoints on the very same home infrastructure, such that Cloudflare and Fly.io bear almost all of the weight of any potential DDoS/intrustion attempts.
+If a bug in Authentik was found and exploited, there's the potential for the authentication/authorization flow to be compromised, leading to getting access to the protected application or our home infrastructure...  but now we can focus more of our time and energy on securing the Authentik deployment rather than also having to harden every single application that we want to expose.

-Finally, but just as importantly: I was able to do this all for free*, with primarily open-source software that can be examined and replaced if need be, save for the Tunnel/Access magic provided by Cloudflare.
+Finally, but just as importantly: we were able to do this all for free*, with primarily open-source software that can be examined and replaced if need be, save for the Tunnel/Access magic provided by Cloudflare.

-All in all, not the most convoluted infrastructure I've ever spun up, but sure as heck one of the more useful bits of infrastructure I've ever set up.
+All in all, not the most convoluted infrastructure I've ever spun up, but sure as heck one of the more useful bits of infrastructure I've set up.

 More to come.